Priyanka-B-kabbina/AutoComplaint/README.txt

    - Click FILL IN.
 The extension auto-fills the portal form with your saved order data, including handling Select2 dropdowns, datepickers, and conditional fields.

 3. Under the Hood:
+   - ML-Based Architecture:
+     - Uses DistilBERT MNLI (from @xenova/transformers) for zero-shot classification of order pages.
+     - Vocabulary-based tokenization for consistent ML model input processing.
+     - No rule-based or fallback logic - purely machine learning driven extraction.
    - Content Scripts:
-     - src/amazon.js runs on e-commerce sites, extracting order data using DOM, OCR (Tesseract.js), and image classification (MobileNet).
+     - src/amazon.js runs on e-commerce sites, using ML models for order page classification and data extraction.
      - content_scripts/consumer_portal.js runs on the grievance portal, listening for the "Fill In" message and filling the form.
+   - Training Suite:
+     - Integrated training suite for custom model development and fine-tuning.
+     - Support for custom ecommerce data training and NER-based extraction (future).
    - Popup UI:
      - popup.html and popup.js provide a modern, context-aware interface for saving and filling data.
    - Storage: